 Yesterday was ‘R U OK?’
 Day.
 A day where we are asked to check in on each other with the simple question “Are you OK?”.

-RUOK is a charity aiming to battle depression and prevent suicide through creating a more connected world.
+The RUOK charity aims to battle depression and prevent suicide through creating a more connected world.

 There are also things that strengthen your bubble, that add extra protective layers, that increase your bubble’s flexibility and resilience.
-These are things that make you happy, like being loved and giving love, spending time with family, being outdoors, watching a good movie or reading a good book, having a drink with a friend, taking time for yourself, doing something fun, resting well, quality sleep, exercise, experiencing joy, friendship [you know what your happy things are].
+These are things that make you happy, like being loved and giving love, spending time with family, being outdoors, watching a good movie or reading a good book, having a drink with a friend, taking time for yourself, resting well, exercise, experiencing joy, friendship [you know what your happy things are].

 When you’re not feeling OK, your protective bubble is in trouble.
 There’s a thinner veneer between you and the world.
 Doing the things that strengthen your bubble will help redress the balance.
 But sometimes it’s not enough.

-Please know that I’m not trying to simplify mental health issues and management into a bubble analogy.
-Far from it.
-Mental health issues are complex and treatment is specialised.
-I’m simply sharing something that I found useful in thinking about managing my own well-being.
+I’m not trying to simplify mental health issues and their management.
+Mental health is complex and treatment is specialised.
+I’m simply sharing something I found useful in considering my own well-being.

 I can’t personally check in with you for R U OK?
-Day…you’re reading a blog I’ve already written.
-But I can ask you to consider this: are you looking after your own protective bubble?
+Day, but I can ask you to consider this: are you looking after your own protective bubble?
 Are you making time to refill your cup?
 Are you taking a breath?
+R U OK?

-Please consider checking in with someone you know and asking them the same question.
+Please consider checking in with a friend or family member and asking them the same question.